-18 hours in Literature and Language: LANG 260 and LIT 240; 4 hours selected from LIT 325, 326 or 327; 6 additional hours selected from LANG 361, 363, 365, 366, 367, 368, 461, 463 or 466.
+20 hours in Literature and Language: LANG 260, LIT 240; 4 hours selected from LIT 325, 326 or 327; 8 additional hours selected from LANG 361-368 and 461-466.
 Students wanting to minor in Creative Writing must follow the same application procedures required for majors in Creative Writing, listed under Declaration of Major in Literature and Language.

-Students must earn a minimum 2.00 grade-point-average on all minor courses taken at UNC Asheville.
-One-half of the hours required for a minor must be completed at UNC Asheville, to include at least 6 semester hours of 300-400 level courses.
+University-wide minimum requirements for a minor: 1) one-half of the hours required for a minor must be completed in residence at UNC Asheville, to include at least 6 hours at the 300-400 level; 2) students must have a cumulative grade-point-average of at least 2.0 on minor courses taken at UNC Asheville.